 Step 5: Swap Over the Dynamic Module

-Working on the production environment, swap in the new .so file to replace the current one.
-This is safe to do now because dynamic modules are loaded into memory only when
+Working in the production environment, swap in the new .so file to replace the current one.
+This is safe to do at this point because dynamic modules are loaded into memory only when

 nginx restarts or the configuration is reloaded.